 Things to consider while developing your personal statement

 1. Know your audience.
-Who are the people likely to serve on the fellowship's selection committee: professors, scientific researchers, public servants, high school teachers, etc.?
+Who are the people likely to serve on the fellowship's selection committee: professors, scientific researchers, public servants, etc.?
 Carefully consider what kind of "tone" will be appropriate for this audience.

 2. Provide a narrative.
 Stories help to capture a reader's interest, but make sure that the story you provide is absolutely relevant to the scholarship competition in question.

 3. Establish a "thread" or theme that helps the essay to cohere.
-Essays that are choppy — i.e., ones that randomly jump from topic to topic — are difficult to read, and this should be avoided when writing for any audience.
+Essays that are choppy — i.e., ones that randomly jump from topic to topic — are difficult to read.
+This should be avoided when writing for any audience.

 Questions to ask while drafting your personal statement